 The Internet may be accessed by a student unless the student's parent or guardian has filed a written request with the building principal.
 This request, indicating that the Internet should not be accessed, must be filed annually with the building principal.

-One to One (1:1) Device Program - Secondary
+One to One (1:1) Device Program - Guidelines for Elementary and Middle School